H3llKa1ser/B00t2R00t/Cloud Penetration Testing/AWS (Amazon Web Services)/Tools/AWS CLI.md

  - aws iam list-attached-user-policies --user-name USER (List policies that are attached directly to our user)

+ - aws iam update-login-profile --user-name USERNAME --password 'PASSWORD' (See if a user is able to set their own AWS console password from the CLI)

 ### Virtual Machines

  - aws ec2 describe-instances (List EC2 instances)